 When an older adult can find that fulfilled groove or a way to improve their quality of life, it can be seen as a new chapter.
 This is a positive and healthy way to view the next “X amount” of years.

 When you look at it in this way, satisfaction with life becomes less about the science behind the age and more about how the person approaches their advancing age and the time they have left.

 It follows that when people retire, finding an activity in which we can feel useful is typically the first step toward finding a new purpose in life.
-And, as time goes on it can get more challenging to find that purpose.
+But factors such as mobility issues and cognitive impairment can make that task much more difficult

 However, this phase of life can also be an exciting time for the elderly because they have the chance to spark new passions, learn new skills, and find ways to feel useful through things like volunteering.